Fused K-operators and the $q$-Onsager algebra: Introduction

-In this paper, to produce K-operator solutions of~\eqref{genREAj}, we combine the approaches (2) and (3), and introduce a twisted version $\mathfrak{K}\in B \otimes H$ of the universal K-matrix from~\cite{Ko20} via a new set of axioms~\eqref{univK1}-\eqref{univK3} in Section~\ref{sec:universal-K} that generalize those in~\eqref{intro:ax-Kolb} and at the same time recover the approach (3) via the counit application.
-The notion of a twist $\psi$ (certain automorphism of $H$) is important here because, as it will be discussed in Section~\ref{sec4}, a natural choice of $\psi$ allows the derivation of the K-operator reflection equation~\eqref{genREAj} from the $\psi$-twisted universal reflection equation satisfied by $\mathfrak{K}$ and given in Proposition~\ref{propRE}.
+In this paper, to produce K-operator solutions of~\eqref{genREAj}, we combine the approaches (2) and~(3), and introduce a twisted version $\mathfrak{K}\in B \otimes H$ of the universal K-matrix from~\cite{Ko20} via a new set of axioms~\eqref{univK1}--\eqref{univK3} in Section~\ref{sec:universal-K} that generalize those in~\eqref{intro:ax-Kolb} and at the same time recover the approach (3) via the counit application.
+The notion of a twist $\psi$ as a certain automorphism of~$H$ is important here because, as it will be discussed in Section~\ref{sec4}, a natural choice of $\psi$ allows the derivation of the K-operator reflection equation~\eqref{genREAj} from the $\psi$-twisted universal reflection equation satisfied by $\mathfrak{K}$ and given in Proposition~\ref{propRE}.
 We also note that here $B$ is not assumed to be a coideal in $H$, in particular we do not assume $(H,B)$ to be a quantum symmetric pair, but $B$ is a right comodule algebra over~$H$.

 We conjecture that such a universal K-matrix $\mathfrak{K}$ for our choice of $\psi=\eta$ defined in~\eqref{autrho} exists,\footnote{In the context of 1-component universal K-matrix $k \in H$, there are existence results for other choices of twists in~\cite{AV22}.
-We discuss this properly at the end of Section~\ref{sec2}.} so that its 2nd component evaluation on $\Uqhat$ representations leads to the known examples of K-operators (that can be further evaluated to get known examples of K-matrices~\cite{LBG}).
-However, the examples of K-operators are only known for the fundamental or `spin'-$\h$ representation, the $\mathcal{K}^{(\h)}(u)$ for $B=\mathcal{A}_q$ mentioned above.
-It is thus natural to investigate further, along the directions (i) or (ii), the spectral parameter dependent K-operators for arbitrary spin representations.
-The universal K-matrix axioms~\eqref{univK1}-\eqref{univK3} provide the main guiding directions for such investigation, as it was the case for the interpretation of these methods for L-operators and R-matrices.
+We discuss this in Section~\ref{sec8}.} so that its 2nd component evaluation on $\Uqhat$ representations leads to known examples of K-operators with a spectral parameter (that can be further evaluated to get known examples of K-matrices~\cite{LBG}).
+However, the only known example is for the fundamental or spin-$\h$ representation, the \smash{$\mathcal{K}^{(\h)}(u)$} for $B=\mathcal{A}_q$, i.e., the K-operator providing the reflection algebra presentation of~${\mathcal A}_q$ from Theorem~\ref{def:Aq0}.
+It is thus natural to investigate further the spectral parameter dependent K-operators for arbitrary spin representations.
+The universal K-matrix axioms~\eqref{univK1}--\eqref{univK3} provide the main guiding directions for such investigation, more importantly in definition of the underlying fusion construction, as it was the case for the interpretation of the (affine) L-operators and R-matrices.